Steven S. Nicholson | 4/21/2005 11:03:54 PM

-What steps had our government taken to reduce the chances of BSE becoming a problem in our cattle?
-Importation of ruminant livestock from the UK was banned in 1989.
+What steps has our government taken to reduce the chances of BSE becoming a problem in our cattle?
+Importation of ruminant livestock from the United Kingdom was banned in 1989.
 Other countries where BSE has been found have been added to the list since then.
 In October 1997, feeding of tissues from ruminant animals to cattle and other ruminants (the primary method of transmission) was banned in the United States and Canada.

 My dogs and cats eat pet foods containing cattle and sheep protein byproducts.
 Are they at risk for BSE?
 There is no indication that BSE occurs in dogs – although BSE has been diagnosed in more than 100 British cats.
 The pet food industry in the United States has taken steps to protect itself against financial liability by adopting measures to keep ruminant byproduct protein from areas where BSE exists out of pet food products.

 What about zoo animals?
 BSE-like disease was seen in ruminants in the United Kingdom, large cats in the United Kingdom and nonhuman primates in France.
 Feed containing rendered ruminant byproducts from diseased cattle is thought to have been the source in these cases.